DjangoGirls/tutorial/en/intro_to_command_line/README.md

 the directory name "Desktop" might be translated to the language of your Linux account.
-If that's the case, you'll need to replace `Desktop` with the translated name, for example `Schreibtisch` for German.
+If that's the case, you'll need to replace `Desktop` with the translated name;
+for example, `Schreibtisch` for German.

 <!--endsec-->